-Students serve as “board associates,” gaining valuable insight into the governance and inner workings of nonprofit organizations while providing the nonprofits with fresh perspectives and critical business skills.
+Students serve as “board fellows,” gaining valuable insight into the governance and inner workings of nonprofit organizations while providing the nonprofits with fresh perspectives and critical business skills.
 FOB provides training, coaching, and peer support throughout their board engagement.

 - Gain an in-depth, first-hand understanding of the role of business leaders on nonprofit boards.